sybrew/The-SEO-Framework-Extension-Manager/extensions/free/amp/trunk/readme.md

 The Accelerated Mobile Pages (AMP) project is an open-source initiative.
 Its primary goal is to create fast-loading pages, that are served directly from Google's servers.

-To integrate AMP into WordPress, Automattic has provisioned [a plugin](https://wordpress.org/plugins/amp/) to get you started.
+To integrate AMP into WordPress, use Automattic's [AMP plugin](https://wordpress.org/plugins/amp/) to get started.

+After the AMP plugin by Automattic is activated, you can start using the AMP extension.

 ### The AMP extension